I'll say a little prayer for you. Forever, forever, you'll stay in my heart. ~ I'll Say A Prayer For You, Aretha Franklin

 I have a buddha in a bubble!

-And I watch as my vanity lights illuminate the sparkles as they glisten and swirl in a dance to start the day.
+Every morning, I shake my buddha!
+And I watch as my vanity lights illuminate the sparkles, as they spin in their glittering dance to start the day.

+At the closing of one of my very first yoga practices, I sat for the first time with my hands in prayer while the instructor said a few words.
 He instructed us to exhale what we no longer needed and to inhale some goodness into its place.
-After the practice, I was so hypnotized, I would have followed any instruction, and this seemed easy enough.
-I was surprised how visual it was for me, and I exhaled what I imagined as the color gray, and I inhaled what I imagined as the color white.
+I was so hypnotized by the practice that I would have followed any instruction at that point, and that had seemed easy enough.
+I was surprised at how visual it was for me.
+When I exhaled, what I imagined releasing was the color gray, and, when I inhaled, what I imagined breathing in was the color white.

+I think it can be very difficult to exhale that which no longer serves us.
 Sometimes it can get stuck inside, and I think this may have been some of what happened to these souls.
-And it makes me wish that more of us would have known of their struggles, so that as many golden prayers could have been sent to help in whatever way they might have.
+And that only makes me wish that more of us would have known of their struggles, so that as many golden prayers could have been sent to help in whatever way they might have.